leostera/caramel/manual/src/getting-started/installation.md

 Check the [Building from Source](../contrib/building.md) section for up to date instructions.

-If you have Rust and the source code of Caramel, you can install it by running `make install`.
+If you have OCaml (opam) and the source code of Caramel, you can install it by running `make install`.